KILLERTIAN/Javascript-2/README.md

 # Javascript

-This is the JavaScript section of the course from Udemy where I update all the things I study.
+This is the from a complete javascript course and i update everything i study in course here

 # License